An Arts Major and Published Indie Author who writes on various subjects pertaining to Humanities.

 An Opportunity of a Life Time

-As most would suspect, Sarah - or Fanny, as later referred, had little hope of advancement in her life other than being a lowly servant.
-But her circumstance would change once recruited to sit as an artist’s model: it’s no wonder that the young woman agreed to such an invitation.
+Fanny had little hope of advancement in her life as a lowly servant.
+However, she received an invitation to sit as an artist’s model.
+Given her limited circumstance, it’s no wonder that the young woman agreed to such an invitation.

-The next day, while in the company of her aunt, they visited the Pre-Raphaelite co-founder and artist Dante Gabriel Rossetti, with whom she had no idea that she would have a lasting friendship and bond for the rest of her life.
-Most assume that it was at the behest of her aunt’s fair-warning and to protect a reputation withstanding, she posed under the guise name of Fanny Cornforth for Rossetti’s trained and talented eye.
+The next day, while in the company of her aunt, they visited the Pre-Raphaelite co-founder and artist Dante Gabriel Rossetti, with whom she did not know that she would have a lasting friendship and bond for the rest of her life.
+Most assume that it was at the behest of her aunt’s fair-warning and to protect a reputation withstanding, instead of using her birth given name, she posed under the guise name of Fanny Cornforth for Rossetti’s trained and talented eye.

 Despite Rossetti’s romantic attachment to the sickly Elizabeth Siddal, who was already one of his first models–the artist turned smitten to Fanny’s voluptuous charms.
 Soon she became his obsession.
 He launched the young woman into the art world’s spotlight as the epitome of a Pre-Raphaelite lover’s dream subject.